DanB91/dcpu/README.md

 ## DCPU

 This repository contains [DCPU assembly][1] utilities and code.
-Mostly commonly used library bits and bobs, along with a preprocessor which should make the writing of larger programs a little less painful.
+Mostly commonly used library bits and bobs, along with a comprehensive assembler and unit testing framework.

 [1]: http://dcpu.com

-More importantly, it defines a unit testing framework which allows us to write unit tests for any piece of code.
-It automatically finds and executes all these tests and supplies appropriate error messages where applicable.

 * _dcpu.lang_: This file is a DCPU syntax file for GtkSourceView compatible editors (like Gedit).
 It should be installed in the